 While the service is free – aside from any text messaging fee associated with the cell phone carrier – it isn't automatic.
 Individuals must opt in by registering at nmu.edu/alerts.
 You must have an NMU email account and a phone that accepts text messages.
 You can also sign up family members to receive the same alerts sent to the campus community.

-"There is talk of making this type of service a requirement for all universities," said Jeff Mincheff of NMU Public Safety and Police Services.
+"There is talk of making this type of service a requirement for all universities," said Jeff Mincheff of the NMU Police Department.
 "A driving force behind this is the Clery Act and its emphasis on timely notification.
 It's estimated 95 percent or more of the campus population has cell phones with text-messaging capability, so it's an easy way to contact a majority of the people you're trying to reach in an urgent situation."

 The program is designed to enable all types of text messaging, but NMU uses the system only for emergency notifications and announcement of inclement weather related closures.